 We now give an outline of the paper.
 In sections 2 and 3, we recall some group theoretic results and use this to study the $G_{\Ok_L}$-adapted deformations of a $\mu$-ordinary $p$-divisible group with $G$-structure.
 The main result in this section of a canonical lifting of the $p$-divisible which is characterized in terms of its automorphisms.
 For this we use a result of Wortmann \cite{Wo} on $F$-crystals with $G$-structure.
 Using this, the lift can then be constructed using Grothendieck-Messing theory.
 We also prove that there is a slope filtration on $p$-divisible groups lying in the $\mu$-ordinary locus.

-In \S 4, we recall the definition of the subspace $\Spf R_G$ of the universal deformation space of a $p$-divisible group with $G$-structure which cuts out the $G_{\Ok_L}$-adapted liftings.
-In the case when the $p$-divisible group is $\mu$-ordinary, we show that $\Spf R_G$ naturally has the structure of a shifted subspace of a cascade.
-We sketch the proof in the case of two Newton slopes, in this we must show $\Spf R_G$ is naturally a formal group.
-We first show that the slope filtration lifts to the universal $p$-divisible group over $\Spf R_G$, this implies $\Spf R_G$ is naturally a subspace of an Ext-space.
-To show it's a subgroup relies on the following two inputs. \begin{enumerate} \item We reduce to the case of $\Ok_L$-points using the smoothness of the Shimura variety.
+In section 4, we recall the definition of the subspace $\Spf R_G$ of the universal deformation space of a $p$-divisible group with $G$-structure which cuts out the $G_{\Ok_L}$-adapted liftings.
+In the case when the $p$-divisible group is $\mu$-ordinary, we prove the existence of a canonical slope filtration on the versal $p$-divisible group over $\Spf R_G$.
+In \S 5, we compute with Fontaine-Laffaile modules to prove that $\Spf R_G$ naturally has the structure of a shifted subspace of a cascade.
+In \S 6, we apply the previous results to study the formal neighbourhood $\widehat{U}_x$ at a $\mu$-ordinary point of a Hodge-type Shimura variety and prove Theorem \ref{main}.

-\item Using Fontaine-Laffaille theory, we prove that the set of $\Ok_L$ points of our deformation space is closed under the group law on the Ext-space.
-These calculations are carried out in the Appendix. \end{enumerate}

-In \S 5, we apply the previous results to study the formal neighbourhood $\widehat{U}_x$ at a $\mu$-ordinary point of a Hodge-type Shimura variety and prove Theorem \ref{main}.